Azure-Samples/media-services-v3-java/README.md

 # Azure Media Services v3 samples using Java

-**IMPORTANT NOTE : Azure Media Service has been retired on June 30, 2024.
-Please see the [retirement guide](https://learn.microsoft.com/en-us/azure/media-services/latest/azure-media-services-retirement).**
+**IMPORTANT NOTE : Azure Media Services have been retired on June 30, 2024.
+Please see the [retirement guide](https://learn.microsoft.com/azure/media-services/latest/azure-media-services-retirement).**

 The samples in this repo are a part of [Azure Media Services](https://media.microsoft.com)  and demonstrate how to encode, package, protect your videos with Azure Media Services v3 API using the Java client SDK.
 The repo also contains samples that demonstrate how to analyze videos and perform live ingest in order to broadcast your events.